rethinkdb/horizon/rfcs/plugins.md

  - `cleanup`: a function receiving the plugin state that cleans up the process

-**TODO**: do we need to provide process monitor options?
-Stuff like backoff values and restart limits etc.

 ### Environment vars

 The `env` plugin property is an object from keys with environment